 To meet these goals, we need policies and programs that protect our forests and fields, both those that are wild and unmanaged and those that are actively managed.
 Similarly, we need policies and programs to protect and restore our wetlands, floodplains, rivers, and lakes.
 At the same time, we need policies and programs that encourage the development of walkable and livable villages, town centers, and downtowns, along with complementary policies and programs that discourage the development of our remaining open spaces in the form of sprawl.
 Finally, we need policies and programs that guide decisions to help us appropriately site renewable energy projects and other components of the low-carbon energy infrastructure of the future so critical to our success in achieving our climate goals, while avoiding and minimizing impacts to our lands and waters.

 This kind of work, developing policies and programs to protect our land, is not new to Vermonters.
 We have a structure of governance, laws, policies, and programs that further many of these goals already.
 Vermont has recognized that the maintenance of the ecological functions of the land and all the amazing diversity of living creatures is critical to our future prosperity and maintenance of our quality of life.
 This future depends upon protecting this landscape while continuing to draw sustenance from it.
-We also know that there are gaps in this system and that many people have not shared in the environmental, economic and other benefits associated with our state’s lands, our green hills and silver waters.
+We also know that there are gaps in this system and that many people have not shared in the environmental, economic, and other benefits associated with our state’s lands, our green hills and silver waters.
 We also worry that many people who now depend upon the land for their livelihood may get left behind.

 To ensure a just transition to a system that fully realizes the potential of the land to sustain Vermont’s communities into the future, we need an inclusive and transparent planning process that uses science to inform our decisions and does not place the needs of any one group of Vermonters over another.
 We also need to provide present and future landowners the information and tools they need to help us meet our climate goals while still making a living.
 To achieve our goals, we need to invite all Vermonters to understand, be part of and benefit from this transition.
 Finally, we need a system of accountability that ensures that we are all abiding by the plans and shared expectations that we establish for how we live on the land.